JDASoftwareGroup/kartothek/docs/guide/cube/examples.rst

 >>> print(", ".join(sorted(ds_seed.indices)))
 city, country, day

 Finally, let's have a quick look at the store content.
-Note that we cut out UUIDs and timestamps here for documentation
+Note that we cut out UUIDs and timestamps here for brevity.
-purposes:

 >>> import re
 >>> def print_filetree(s, prefix=""):